This week’s Green Moms Weekly has to do with pregnancy choices and attachment parenting.

 - Use your pregnancy to do research.
 Pregnancy is a time to get things done.
 You have 9 months to prepare for the little person coming into your life.
 Use it wisely.
 Read, research and talk to mothers you admire.
 Decide how you will handle things ahead of time (as best you can), and you’ll be more prepared to make good decisions after baby’s arrival when you’re tired and hormonal.

 What would you add to this list?
-How did you prepare for mothering during pregnancy?
+How did you prepare for mothering and attachment parenting during pregnancy?